 Linalool and D-Limonene come with insecticidal properties.
 Though they are useful and kill destructive vermin, they can cause liver damage and worse, liver failure in cats.

 Phenol is commonly found on various types of shampoos such as keratolytic shampoos, Coal Tar shampoos, and hexachlorophene shampoos.

 The problem with phenol is that it can be absorbed by the gastrointestinal tract and may damage the liver and kidney.
 With even just 12-24 hours after exposure to phenol, your cat can develop severe organ problems.

 Felines don’t have enough liver enzymes to process pyrethroids, which can lead to liver damage.
-Please note that pyrethroids can easily enter your cat's skin, where it will eventually reach his liver.
+Please note that pyrethroids can easily enter your cat’s skin, where they will eventually reach his liver.